junxit/us-congress-bills-114/bill.md

     - **(C)** An interview room.
     - **(D)** Water.
     - **(E)** Power.
-    - **(F)** Adequate communications, including local area network connectivity.
+    - **(F)** Adequate communications, including wide area network connectivity.
     - **(G)** Helicopter landing zone.
 - **(d)** *Carrizo cane eradication*
   - **(1)** *Findings* Congress makes the following findings:
     - **(A)** Carrizo cane is a non-native, invasive plant growing along the Rio Grande River in Texas, with heights of up to 27 feet tall.
     - **(B)** According to U.S. Customs and Border Protection, “the [Carrizo cane] plant causes serious officer safety issues and operational concerns because it hampers enforcement along the [Rio Grande] river.
-The plant also provides concealment to criminals, drug smugglers, illegal aliens, and potential terrorists who could use it as an advantage to enter the Unites States illegally.
+The plant also provides concealment to criminals, drug smugglers, illegal aliens, and potential terrorists who could use it as an advantage to enter the United States illegally.
 The obvious officer safety hazards created by this situation are of grave concern to the Border Patrol and need to be remedied”.
   - **(2)** *Eradication* The Chief of the Border Patrol shall coordinate with the heads of each relevant Federal and State agency to eradicate, to the greatest extent practicable, the Carrizo cane plant along the Rio Grande River.
-- **(e)** *Consultation* The Secretary of Homeland Security shall consult with the governors of each southern border State, including southern border maritime States, representatives of the Border Patrol and U.S. Customs and Border Protection, and relevant Federal, State, local, and tribal agencies that have jurisdiction on the southern border, or in the maritime environment, to develop the operational plan required under subsection (f) and the metrics required under subsections (h), (i), (j), and (k).
+- **(e)** *Consultation* The Secretary of Homeland Security shall consult with the governors of each southern land border State and each southern border maritime State, representatives of the Border Patrol and U.S. Customs and Border Protection, and relevant Federal, State, local, and tribal agencies that have jurisdiction on the southern land border, or in the maritime environment, to develop the operational plan required under subsection (f) and the metrics required under subsections (h), (i), (j), and (k).
 - **(f)** *Operational plan*
   - **(1)** *In general* Not later than 120 days after the date of the enactment of this Act, the Secretary of Homeland Security shall submit to the appropriate congressional committees, the BSVC, and the Comptroller General of the United States a comprehensive operational plan for each of the components of the Department of Homeland Security responsible for border or maritime security to gain and maintain situational awareness, operational control of high traffic areas, and operational control along the southern land border of the United States by the dates, respectively, referred to in subsection (a).
   - **(2)** *Contents of plan* The plan required under paragraph (1) shall include the following: